-We cover businesses and services that have a physical (shopfront) presence within our geographical area of interest (see map).
-We don't cover businesses that are run from people's homes or that work only via house calls, via post, or via the internet.
+Businesses and services that had a physical (shopfront) presence within our geographical area of interest (see map).
+We don't have any information on businesses that were run from people's homes or that worked only via house calls, via post, or via the internet.

-The Completists' Guide to Croydon is a hyperlocal site, run by people who live in Croydon and who actively enjoy walking around Croydon to check that the things we think are there are really still there.
+Mainly for our own enjoyment and convenience.
+We live in Croydon, we like gathering data, and we like to shop in small local shops rather than from huge megastores.
 Google Maps is a global site, and some of its local data is years out of date — and aside from Street View, which does give the date when the photos were taken, there's no indication of when the information was last verified.

-One of the reasons we started this project was that we wanted to have a reliable, complete, and easily navigable source of data about the businesses operating in Croydon.
-We're making it publically available on the internet, rather than keeping it to ourselves, because we hope that other people will find it useful too.
+We wanted to have a reliable, complete, and easily navigable source of data about the businesses operating in Croydon, and we made it publically available on the internet, rather than keeping it to ourselves, because we hoped that other people would find it useful too.

-I would like to talk to you about the Croydon Guide!
+I would like to talk to you about something!
 Can we talk on the phone?

 No, we don't do phones, but you can talk to us over email or in person.
 We like email conversations!
 But if you'd like to talk to us in person, send us an email and let us know — we can meet for a chat in a local pub or cafe some time.

-Because they're not all there every day, so it would be hard for us to keep the data up to date — if a stall is absent on a particular day, this could be because they've ceased trading or simply because they didn't plan to come that day.
+We decided from the beginning not to cover the individual market stalls on Surrey Street because they weren't all there every day, so it would be hard for us to keep the data up to date — if a stall was absent on a particular day, this could have been because they'd ceased trading or simply because they didn't plan to come that day.
 With permanently-located shops, this sort of thing is a lot easier to check out.

 What's a completist?
-Why is the guide called "The Completists' Guide to Croydon"?
+Why was this website originally called "The Completists' Guide to Croydon"?

 The Oxford English Dictionary gives two definitions for the term "completist": "an obsessive (and often indiscriminate) collector", and "intent on completeness or comprehensiveness".
 These seem to sum up our aim pretty well.

-What's the connection between this guide and the Randomness Guide to London?
+What's the connection between this site and the Randomness Guide to London?

-The Completists' Guide to Croydon (CGC) is a sister project to the Randomness Guide to London (RGL).
-It's run by some of the same people, and it uses the same software, but it is a separate project.
+The Completists' Guide to Croydon (CGC) was a sister project to the Randomness Guide to London (RGL).
+It was run by some of the same people, and it used the same software, but it was a separate project.

-CGC is a completists' guide.
-We aim to document every business within our area of interest, whether we've used its services or not.
-For this reason, we include only factual data, and not our own opinions.
+CGC was a completists' guide.
+We aimed to document every business within our area of interest, whether we'd used its services or not.
+For this reason, we included only factual data, and not our own opinions.